-The video is available in English only
+Please note that this video is available in English.

 Annetta Alexandridis and Verity Platt talk about the contemporary appropriation of ancient forms and motifs from different perspectives.
 In doing so, they also draw on various ideas and works from the exhibition Europe: Ancient Future.
 Annetta Alexandridis refers to the myth of the origin of Europe, linking to the robbery of Europa and thus taking up the central motif of the ancient temple façade, through which the building of the HALLE FÜR KUNST Steiermark was transformed into the Grazean Temple of Europa for the duration of the exhibition.
 Alexandridis proceeds from a feminist perspective and examines the representation of the female body within the ancient worldview.
 Verity Platt takes up the works of Oliver Laric in the exhibition to address the ancient formal language in connection with its mediality and technical reproducibility.
 On the one hand, Platt shows how artists reappropriate ancient motifs using digital technologies and then reinterpret them through 3D printing processes, algorithmic imaging, and AI.
 On the other hand, she also focuses on the social use of ancient motifs and how they spread in fashion, politics, and even within dubious groups.